Contents

 Risk of Oral Cancer After Quitting Smoking

-According to a study published in the journal Cancer Epidemiology, Biomarkers & Prevention, people who quit smoking have a 50% lower risk of developing oral cancer than those who continue to smoke.
+A study published in Cancer Epidemiology, Biomarkers & Prevention found that individuals who quit smoking reduce their risk of developing oral cancer by 50% compared to those who continue smoking.
+This risk reduction occurs within just five years of quitting.

 Risk of Oral Cancer After Quitting Chewing Tobacco